junxit/us-congress-bills-114/metadata.md

 - 2015-03-19 — Introduced in Senate
 - 2015-03-19 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S1664; text of measure as introduced: CR S1666)
+- 2015-10-07 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+114-260.
+- 2015-11-18 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2016-03-02 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-219.
+- 2016-03-02 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-219.
+- 2016-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 380.